Well, if it isn't our favorite student...

-To access your Online Content, follow these steps:
+To view your test scores, follow these steps:

-To access your course schedule, follow these steps:
+To view your course schedule, follow these steps:

-If you're a GRE, GMAT, or MCAT student, you will be required to take your tests online.
-Some students in other test types also have optional online tests and drills.
+If you are prepping for any of the tests that are administered via computer (including the GRE, GMAT, and MCAT), you will be required to take your tests online.
+Some students prepping for other tests will also have the option to take certain tests and drills online.
 To take these tests, follow these steps:

 Each score report has the text "Print" in the upper right hand corner.